danbev/learning-iot/notes/nrf.md

 interrupts will stop the currently executing code, and then resume after the interrupt handler has been run.

+A Task in this context is a peripheral register.
+Writing a 1 to an entry in this register will cause the peripheral to do something.
+These registers are readonly.
+So in this case writing to the register is what triggers the Task, but a Task can also be triggered by an event happening.

+An Event is a peripheral register which is used to indicate to the firmware/hardware that an event has happend.
+For example, this could be an GPIO input pin going from low to high.
+This is like an interrupt and these are enabled using the `INTENSET` register and disabled using `INTENCLR`.

+So we can connect a GPIO pin to a GPIOTE channel and configure it to generate an interrupt on the GPIO pin state changes.

+GPIOTE is a peripheral as well which has 8 channels as mentioned above.
+Each channel can be configured to connect to a GPIO pin.
+If a channel is connected to a GPIO input an interrupt can be trigger when a state change happends.
+If a channel is connected to a GPIO output pin, it can control its output by setting it high/low by writing to the GPIOTE register.

 Is a way of accessing GPIO pins using tasks and events.
 So a GPIOTE channel would be associated with a pin and we can enable it so that when a state change occurs a task will automatically created.